dzunigan/bag_to_image/README.md

 bash build.sh
 ```

+The compiled executable should be inside the `bin` directory.

 ## 3. Data Format

 The input is a rosbag file and the topic where the images were published.
-The output is the sequence of images, compressed in PNG format and a text file with correspoinding timestamps: for image 0000.png the associated timestamp is stored in row 0, for 01000.png in row 1000 and so on.
+The output is the sequence of images, compressed in PNG format and a CSV file with correspoinding timestamps in nanoseconds.

 ## 4. Usage